NCSU-Libraries/archivesspace_browser_rails/README.md

 ### HTML helper

-To include the ArchivesSpace browser in a page template call the included halper method like this:
+To include the ArchivesSpace browser in a page template call the included helper method like this:

 ```
 <%= archviesspace_browser %>